YannisPantazis/neuroDiME/README.md

 ### 🔍 **Overview**
 **NeuroDiME** is a software library offering neural-based estimation methods for various **divergences** and **integral probability metrics (IPM)**.
 It supports a wide range of divergences, including several **f-divergences**, and provides an extensive suite of functionalities for estimation and analysis.

-To dive deeper into the documentation, visit our official site: [**NeuroDiME Documentation**](https://neurodime.readthedocs.io/en/latest/index.html)
+To dive deeper into the documentation, visit our site: [**NeuroDiME Documentation**](https://neurodime.readthedocs.io/en/latest/index.html)

 ---